 Because of the range of expertise UW-Madison faculty has tailored their course offerings to students in the Communication Arts major, we recommend that you take no more than two Communication Arts courses abroad per semester.

 Although junior year is the most popular time to study abroad, students also go during their sophomore or senior years, or during summer or winter break.
 If you decide to go during your senior year, make sure that your program will fulfill all of your academic requirements.
 Remember, studying abroad in your final senior semester may cause you to miss your UW-Madison graduation ceremony because semester end dates vary from country to country.
-Also, please be aware that if you choose a non-approved study abroad program, you will not receive UW-Madison in-residence credit.
 The L&S senior residence requirement states that all students must earn a minimum of 30 degree credits in residence at the University of Wisconsin-Madison after they have earned 90 credits toward their undergraduate degree.
 If you are on an IAP program, you will meet the L&S senior residence requirement.

 Communication Arts majors can still study abroad during their senior year, although you will need to choose your location carefully to ensure that you can take specific classes you need for graduation.
 You’ll need to watch your Senior Residency Requirement closely with your Communication Arts Advisor.